Cecilia Marcos (politician)

 Cecilia "Cecile" Narciso Araneta Marcos is a Filipino politician who was elected Governor of Ilocos Norte in 2025.

-She is the wife of former vice governor Mariano Marcos II, cousin of President Ferdinand "Bongbong" Marcos, Jr. She was elected vice governor in 2019, substituting her husband, who died from cardiac arrest during the campaign.
+She is the widow of the late former Provincial Board Member Mariano "Nonong" Marcos II, a first cousin of President Ferdinand "Bongbong" Marcos, Jr. and who served as a member of the Ilocos Norte Provincial Board from 2004-2013 and 2016-2019.

+She was elected vice governor in 2019, substituting her husband, who died from cardiac arrest during the campaign, then running unopposed for vice-governor.

 In 2024, she withdrew her reelection bid for vice governor and exchanged candidacies with her nephew, the then outgoing governor Matthew Manotoc.